 "One of our interviewees on the Southern Plains destocked very early during the last drought, and his land recovered a lot quicker because he implemented the plan he had in place," Brunson said.
 "He came out of the drought pretty well."

-Producers in Georgia and Alabama who saw pastures dry up and turn brown during the 2016--17 "exceptional drought" were encouraged to take steps to protect both their cattle and what forage resources they had left, said Richard Littleton, program assistant with University of Georgia (UGA) Extension.
+Producers in Georgia and Alabama who saw pastures dry up and turn brown during the 2016-17 "exceptional drought" were encouraged to take steps to protect both their cattle and what forage resources they had left at the time, recalled Richard Littleton, program assistant with University of Georgia (UGA) Extension.
+That emphasis continues going into 2018.

 "If you haven't already done so, this is a good time to have your soil sampled to determine if any nutrients are needed to maintain the best stand of grass you can.
 The better the soil quality, the healthier the root systems, which will help sustain your plants during drier weather," Littleton said.
 UGA Extension also suggested having forage tested, whether grown on-farm or shipped in.
 The data will let you know if you need to supplement to maintain or improve the health of cattle.